sellmair/quantum/README.md

 Reducers are functions that take the current state and create a new state.
 Reducers will always be called by a internal thread of the quantum.
 Only one reducer will run at a time!
+Reducers are allowed to return the same (untouched) instance to signal a no-operation.

 ###### Example (simple reducer):
 A simple reducer that that says hallo to a certain user.